 In like manner, you can also direct your partner’s sexual energy to “loop into” your blockages to aid in dissolving them.
 Conversely, your partner can direct his or her energy toward helping your particular problem.
 You can then mutually dissolve any blocked energy that happens to exist in either of your bodies.

 The smoothest way on the face of the earth to achieve direct contact with the consciousness of another is through making love.
-Taoists believe it takes much more skill, psychic power and finesse to gain such contact with another person when separate than through meditative sex.
+Taoists believe it takes much more skill, psychic power and finesse to gain such contact with another person when separate, than it does through meditative sex.
 The reason is that in sexual involvement, energy is increased and immediate.

 There were two forms of alchemy in ancient China: external alchemy and internal alchemy.
 When we think of external alchemy, which was also practiced in medieval Europe and the Middle East, we tend to conjure up images of a wizard wearing a black gown and pointed hat, toiling in a sequestered laboratory with flasks, beakers and burners trying to turn lead into gold.